NickNaso/hertzy/README.md

 > event-driven architecture in which certains kinds of objects (ccalled **emitter**)
 > periodically emit named events that cause Function objects ("listeners") to be called.

+Sometimes you need to promote loose coupling system by ensuring that instead of components (modules) referring to each other explicitly, their interaction is handled through a central point.
+This can help to decouple the systems and improve the module reusability.

+In implementation terms Hertzy use the **mediator pattern** that is ideal for application level notifications such as the communication between different subsystems that are themselves complex.

+The largest benefit of the mediator pattern is that it reduces the communication channels needed between objects or components in a system from **many to many** to just **many to one**.

+Both pattern **mediator** and **observer** promote loose coupling, however, the mediator achieves this by having objects communicate strictly through it, while observer creates observable obects that publish events of interest of objects that are subscribed to them.

 <a name="install"></a>